openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 }
 ```

-Note that regular `lambda` expressions cannot propagate the `unsafe` attribute.
-If an `unsafe` `lambda` escapes, it can be called outside an `unsafe` context without causing a compilation error.
-When calling `unsafe` functions within a `lambda`, it is recommended to do so within an `unsafe` block:
+Note that regular `lambda` functions cannot propagate `unsafe` attributes.
+If an `unsafe` lambda escapes, it can be called outside an `unsafe` context without compilation errors.
+To call `unsafe` functions within a lambda, wrap the call in an `unsafe` block:

 <!-- run -->